nosilver4u/s3-image-optimizer/readme.txt

 Start asking, and then we'll see what needs answering: https://ewww.io/contact-us/

 == Changelog ==

+= 2.1 =
+* updated AWS SDK to v3, let us know if you encounter errors
+* catch errors when defined region is incorrect
+* added ability to remove license key (e.g. if you entered it wrong)
+* rewrote bucket scanning to use AJAX in order to avoid timeouts
+* fixed delay not working for WP-CLI
+* display configuration errors when run from WP-CLI

 = 2.0 =
 * added compatibility with Digital Ocean Spaces